 Patrick Troughton probably gives his best performance in this story.
 Everything that made his Doctor so wonderful is on display here.
 He is a sweet, caring father figure to Victoria, a master manipulator in his dealings with Klieg, somewhat more vulnerable and scared against the Cybermen, yet utterly ruthless in dispatching them at the end.

-Troughton much like Hines is also able to inject a lot of great moments of humour into the story such as in his interactions with Jamie, or his marvellous trolling of Klieg.
-“Now I know you’re made I was just making sure” might be my favourite Troughton scene!
+Troughton much like Hines is also able to inject a lot of great moments of humour into the story such as his marvellous trolling of Klieg.
+“Now I know you’re mad I was just making sure”

 Still George Pastel who plays Klieg is able to overcome these shortcomings in Klieg’s “logic” by giving a wonderfully charismatic and over the top, performance.